 Our eCDN software supports any live and on-demand HTML5 video streaming across the corporate network.
 Ramp can also generate HLS from encoders supporting RTP or work with a media server such as Wowza Streaming Engine™ to ensure complete coverage from a single enterprise delivery solution.

-Ramp’s solutions prove an eCDN can and should be able to retrieve and redistribute video from any video source, on any network and with any device.
+Ramp’s open video solutions prove an eCDN can and should be able to retrieve and redistribute video from any video source, on any network and with any device.
 Not only does this simplify the deployment and management of the eCDN, but it provides maximum flexibility for the future as your streaming video landscape evolves over time.

 Strategies for Streaming Success